itswadesh/angularcode-gridsome/content/posts/user-authentication-using-angularjs-php-mysql.md

 series: false
 cover_image: ./images/angular_auth.jpg
 canonical_url: false
-description: "Mixing PHP, MySQL, and AngularJS with Sessions and User Login, Logout, Account Creation would be awesome"
+description: 'Mixing PHP, MySQL, and AngularJS with Sessions and User Login, Logout, Account Creation would be awesome'
 ---

 I received a number of tutorial requests to publish a tutorial on user authentication.
 They say “Mixing PHP, MySQL, and AngularJS with Sessions and User Login, Logout, Account Creation” would be awesome”.

 We will create a simple AngularJS web app that will have the following 3 functionality.